Karthik150502-2/resizify-images/README.md

 > [!IMPORTANT]
 >**When to create a Stack?**

-When you have a large feature to work on, and you decide to break the work in small portions, have branches for each small feature adding up to become that one big feature you were working on.
+When you have a large feature to work on, and you decide to break the work in small portions, you can create branches for each small feature adding up to become that one big feature you were working on.

 To Stack is to create a list of branches, that are build upon one another.
 You can easily navigate in your stack of branches, with `gt up`, `gt down`, to reach to the old and new changes you have made.